Symantis/Symantis.org/README.md

     $ cd ../
     $ sails lift

-Once Lifted, livereload has been enabled, so any changes you make to an scss file will update live in your browser.
+Once Lifted, livereload has been enabled, so any changes you make to an scss file or to anything inside assets will update live in your browser.

 If you do not have Compass installed you will need to run `sudo gem install compass` and `npm install compass`